rajgupta5/AI-knowledge/README.md

 - Google open-sourced Media Pipe Iris, a new machine learning model for iris estimation, which is essential in many vision analysis applications
 - PyTorch Lightning is a Keras of PyTorch
 - Pyro is one of the most recent additions to the world of probabilistic programming languages and one that is being used to power statistical workflows at Uber
+- [Model Zoo](https://modelzoo.dev/) : Deploying the initial machine learning model is only part of the challenge -- maintaining it can be just as hard.
+Model Zoo gives you the tools to diagnose, improve, and seamlessly update your model endpoints